 - Norton Museum of Art – The Norton Museum of Art is an art museum located in West Palm Beach, Florida.
 Its collection includes over 7,000 works, with a concentration in European, American, and Chinese art as well as in contemporary art and photography.

 - Shop along Worth Ave. (their Rodeo Drive)

-- Rent bikes and ride along the beach or to The Breakers
+- Rent bikes and ride along Ocean Blvd. or go north to The Breakers

 - Shop the stores in The Royal Poinciana Plaza!